Configuration of points and strings: Introduction

-In the main body of the paper we present proofs either complete or their sketch referring for details to \cite{[R1]}.
+In the main body of the paper we tried to convey principal ideas of our constructions with a bear minimum of technicalities.
+For more detailed discussion and complete proofs an interested reader is referred to \cite{[R1]}.
 This reference contains most of the ideas exposed here.
 The only really new result of this paper is a generalization of the results in \cite{[R1]} to an arbitrary dimension $\geq 2$. \\